CurranCodes/CurranCodes/README.md

-- 👋 Hi, I’m @CurranCodes, a freelance software developer based in Chicago, IL
+- 👋 Hi, I’m @CurranCodes, a full-time software developer based in Chicago, IL
 - 👀 I’m interested in learning modern frameworks and APIs to make scalable web applications
 - 🤝 I’m looking to collaborate on full-stack web-based applications
 - 📫 Feel free to send me an email at currancodes@gmail.com